-- 4 ↑ (Four-Wheel Drive High): Use the Four-Wheel Drive High position when extra traction is needed, such as on snowy or icy roads or in most off-road situations.
-This setting also engages the front axle to help drive the vehicle.
-This is the best setting to use when plowing snow. - 4 ↓ (Four-Wheel Drive Low): This setting also engages the front axle and delivers extra torque.
-You may never need this setting.
-It sends maximum power to all four wheels.
-You might choose Four-Wheel Drive Low while driving off-road in deep sand, deep mud, or deep snow, and while climbing or descending steep hills.
+- 2 ↑ (Two-Wheel Drive High): Use for driving on most streets and highways.
+The front axle is not engaged.
+This setting provides the best fuel economy. - 4 ↓ (Four-Wheel Drive Low): This setting engages the front axle and delivers extra torque.
+Choose 4 ↓ if driving off-road in deep sand, deep mud, or deep snow, and while climbing or descending steep hills.
+When engaged, keep vehicle speed below 72 km/h (45 mph).

-Shifting into Four-Wheel Drive Low will turn Traction Control and StabiliTrak off.
-See Traction Control/Electronic Stability Control on page 9-54.
+Shifting into 4 ↓ will turn Traction Control and StabiliTrak off.
+See Traction Control/Electronic Stability Control on page 9-50.